MikesGlitch/spotify-current-song/README.md

 # Spotify Current Song (For OBS)
-Gets the users current song and writes it to a file.
+Gets the users current song and writes it to a file with music licence information.

 ## Watch me build the app (live stream)